Why Electric Cars now make Business Sense in 2023

 Novated leases are a popular option on many staff benefit programs.
 While they have the potential to provide savings for employees, the financial case has not always been straight-forward.
 There are many instances where employees would be better off with an outright purchase.

 With the abolishment of FBT for electric cars, the financial case will most certainly be in favour of a novated lease compared to other options (we recommend you seek advice from a qualified accountant before you make this decision).
 It will no longer be a matter of ‘if’ there will be savings but ‘how much’ those savings will be.
 Read more on how electric cars work under a novated lease in our comprehensive Novated Lease guide.

 What existing EV incentives are Businesses Eligible for?

 Businesses are eligible for several state-based EV incentives.
-Refer to our state-by-state guide for more information on what subsidies/grants/exemptions you may be eligible for.
+Refer to our state-by-state guide on EV Incentives for more information on what subsidies/grants/exemptions you may be eligible for.